See it with fire

 Concept Recall

-When you pushed the handle forward, the slices:
+When you pushed the piston forward, the particles:

 Concept Recall